texotek/swissknife/archlinux.md

 ### 3.9 Reboot

-Reboot and enjoy your hopefully successfully installation
+Reboot and enjoy your hopefully successful installation